Recommendations

 Natural History Museum (Colchester)

 Discover the history and habitats of creatures great and small at this Colchester museum, and explore objects pertaining to climate change, biodiversity and more.
-Interactive displays offer the chance to get stuck in and explore local wildlife – listen to the roar of an ancient mammoth or discover a time when hippos roamed in Colchester!
+Interactive displays offer the chance to get stuck in and explore local wildlife – listen to the roar of an ancient mammoth or discover a time when hippos actually roamed in Colchester!

 08